 POINT PARK - also called "The Point"

 Point Park is located at 500 Beach Boulevard.
 This park has two fishing piers, four boat launches, an amphitheater, restrooms and boat/trailer parking for approximately 100.
 This is one of the City’s coastal birding trail sites.
 Recently Point Park was renovated and enhanced to include a picnic area, shade pavilion, ADA beach access, and a fire pit.
 This is also the start/endpoint of a contiguous beach with a sidewalk (The Promenade) to the seawall just east of the Pascagoula Beach Park pier - approximately 2 miles.
 Dogs are permitted on the beach ON A LEASH between Hague Street and Pascagoula Street.

 PINE STREET PARK

 4014 Pine Street.
-This four and half acre park offers a boulder playground, pavilion, two tennis courts, two baseball/softball practice fields and a one fourth mile jogging trail.
+This four and a half-acre park offers a boulder playground, pavilion, two tennis courts, two baseball/softball practice fields and a one-fourth mile jogging trail.